Who Should Apply?

 - You want to connect with other Teaching Artists in our community for an exchange of ideas, strategies, and perspectives.

-A Word About Our Focus
+About Our Focus

 Our aim is to be a resource for the community of teaching artists around the state.
 We are not charging tuition for this program, though we do require a commitment to full participation.